Brandon Ellis Williams

 So my productions focus on communities that are already doing amazing things inwardly.

-I think we have enough film makers making films about poverty and it’s effects.
+I think we have enough filmmakers, creating films about poverty and it’s effects.

 I want to erase the idea that people are helpless without american resources,

 so I tend to focus on communities where locals have already started tackling big issues from within.